A sound estate plan often includes a power of attorney document.

-Putting a power of attorney in place or establishing a healthcare directive enables a representative of your choice to make financial or health care decisions at a time when you are unable to do so for yourself.
+Putting a power of attorney in place or establishing a healthcare directive in your estate plan enables a representative of your choice to make financial or health care decisions on your behalf if you are unable to do so for yourself.

-In Texas, when discussing powers of attorney, we are commonly referring to two different kinds of powers of attorney: a medical power of attorney and a statutory durable power of attorney.
+In Texas, when discussing power of attorney, we are commonly referring to two different kinds of powers of attorney: a medical power of attorney and a statutory durable power of attorney.

 Medical Power of Attorney